 The Doctor of the Science of Law (J.S.D.) program at Yale Law School is a select doctoral program for graduates of Yale's LL.M. program who aspire to careers in law teaching and scholarship.

 The J.S.D. program is a vibrant community of academics from around the world, and many of its graduates have gone on to secure teaching and administrative positions in leading universities in their home and other countries, including in the United States.

 While at Yale, J.S.D. candidates benefit from Yale Law School’s unrivalled academic resources, including the Law School’s diverse centers, programs, colloquia, and workshops; the Law Teaching Program; and the mentorship of Yale’s faculty and the members of their respective dissertation committees.
 J.S.D. candidates play an active role within the Yale Law School community and often serve as teaching and research assistants, student organizers, and consultants.
-Yale Law School’s Annual Doctoral Scholarship Conference has been run by a group of J.S.D. candidates for the past six years, and brings peers from other doctoral programs in the United States and abroad to New Haven every year.
+Yale Law School’s Annual Doctoral Scholarship Conference has been run by a group of J.S.D. candidates for the past seven years, and brings peers from other doctoral programs in the United States and abroad to New Haven every year.